 - Click the Start button.

 6. Assign system permissions to a folder

 - If File Explorer searches don’t work for a more specific folder, check if that folder has System permissions.
-Open File Explorer, and right-click the folder searches don’t work for to select Properties.
+Open File Explorer, and right-click the folder searches that don’t work and select Properties.

 - Select the Security tab.